-To understand the insurance landscape for biologic therapies for treatment of asthma associated with type two inflammation, we reviewed publicly available 2018 coverage policies and formularies for Midwestern state Medicaid programs (Missouri and Illinois), regional commercial plans (Blue Cross Blue Shield Kansas City, Wellcare IL, and Aetna Better Health IL), and major national commercial plans, including Aetna and Cigna.
+To understand the insurance landscape for biologic therapies for treatment of asthma associated with type two inflammation, we reviewed publicly available 2018 coverage policies and formularies for Midwestern state Medicaid programs (Missouri and Illinois), regional commercial plans (Blue Cross Blue Shield Kansas City, WellCare IL, and Aetna Better Health IL), and major national commercial plans, including Aetna and Cigna.
 We surveyed each plan's coverage policies for the five biologics in this review: omalizumab, mepolizumab, reslizumab, benralizumab, and dupilumab.
-No coverage policies were found for dupilumab as a treatment for Asthma, because at the time of this publication it awaits FDA approval as an Asthma treatment.
+No coverage policies were found for dupilumab as a treatment for asthma, because at the time of this publication it has only just been approved by the FDA as an asthma treatment.